IdanHG/task-manager/README.md

 # task-manager
-A task manager built as a start to me mackend development path
+A task manager built as a start to my backend development path